MarioWindsor/bamnio-website/articles/self-advocacy-skills-for-neurodivergent-kids-promoting-autonomy-and-inclusion.md

 * Empower them by providing access to communication.
 * Instil confidence in them to voice their feelings.

 **Self advocacy skills** should be taught to children at grass roots level (schools and homes).
-We need to create a society which has more confident children and adults, who can protect their boundaries and speak up for themselves - an **egalitarian society**, where e**very person has equal rights, every voice has a right to be heard**.
+We need to create a society which has more confident children and adults, who can protect their boundaries and speak up for themselves - an **egalitarian society**, where **every person has equal rights, every voice has a right to be heard**.
 True social justice is where neurodiversity is embraced. - every individual thrives, not just survives.

 Note-